-- The system operates in single-channel mode if only one memory module slot is populated. - The system operates in higher-performing, dual-channel mode if the capacity of the memory modules in Channel A and Channel B is equal. - The system operates in flex mode if the capacity of the memory modules in Channel A and Channel B are not equal.
+- The system operates in single-channel mode if only one memory module slot is populated. - The system operates in higher-performing, dual-channel mode if the capacity of the memory modules in Channel A and Channel B are equal. - The system operates in flex mode if the capacity of the memory modules in Channel A and Channel B are not equal.
 In flex mode, the channel populated with the least amount of memory determines the total amount of memory that is assigned to dual-channel operation, and the remainder is assigned to singlechannel operation.
 In flex mode, install the memory module with the larger capacity in the DIMM3 slot (Channel A). - In any mode, the maximum operational speed is determined by the slowest memory module in the system.

-Replacing memory modules
+Installing system memory modules

-CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
+IMPORTANT: You must disconnect the AC power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
 Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board.

-The memory module sockets have gold-plated metal contacts.
-When upgrading the memory, it is important to use memory modules with gold-plated metal contacts to prevent corrosion and/or oxidation resulting from having incompatible metals in contact with each other.
+The memory module slots have gold-plated metal contacts.
+When upgrading the memory, it is important to use memory modules with gold-Plated metal contacts to prevent corrosion and/or oxidation resulting from having incompatible metals in contact with each other.

 Static electricity can damage the electronic components of the computer or optional cards.
 Before beginning these procedures, ensure that you are discharged of static electricity by briefly touching a grounded metal object.
+For more information, see Electrostatic discharge information on page 15.